-Another process that we are witnessing today is "globalisation".
-The most remarkable milestone of this process is the Final Act of the Uruguay Round aiming at liberalization of the trade all over the world.
-"The Final Act Embodying the Results of the Uruguay Round of Multilateral Trade Negotiations is 550 pages long and contains legal texts which spell out the results of the negotiations since the Round was launched in Punta del Este, Uruguay, in September 1986.
-In addition to the texts of the agreements, the Final Act also contains texts of Ministerial Decisions and Declarations, which further clarify certain provisions of some of the agreements.
+the world: "The Final Act Embodying the Results of the Uruguay Round of Multilateral Trade Negotiations is 550 pages long and contains legal texts which spell out the results of the negotiations since the Round was launched in Punta del Este, Uruguay, in September 1986.
 The Uruguay Round was a global negotiation with a global result.
 (GATT, 1994)"

-In respect of our subject, the most important agreements covered by the Final Act are the Agreement on Trade-Related Aspects of Intellectual Property Rights and the Agreement on Subsidies and Countervailing Measures.
+In respect of the science and technology policies, the most important agreements covered by the Final Act are the Agreement on Trade-Related Aspects of Intellectual Property Rights and the Agreement on Subsidies and Countervailing Measures.
 The former brings about an international law system that protects intellectual property rights globally.
 The latter settles for which economical activities a government shall grant subsidy, or under what conditions and to what extent subsidies may be granted.
 It covers the subsidies ('assistance') for research activities conducted by firms or by higher education or research establishments on a contract basis with firms, and also contains the countervailing measures applicable globally for the states that do not follow the rules.
+In respect of agricultural activities, it should be noticed that The Final Act includes an Agreement on Agriculture "providing a framework for the long-term reform of agriculture trade and domestic policies and including the concessions and commitments that Members are to undertake on market access4, domestic support and export subsidies5 (GATT, 1994)."
+(The Final Act also includes an